DevExpress-Examples/asp-net-web-forms-grid-show-popup-on-custom-button-click/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4424/)**
 <!-- run online end -->

-This example demonstrates how to show the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) on the [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) custom button click.
+This example demonstrates how to show the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) when a user clicks the custom button in the grid's command column.

 ![ASPxGridView - ShowPopup](images/ShowPopup.png)